 What is considered West Omaha?

-There is no set boundary for West Omaha, but most locals would tell you that it is anything between Harrison and Fort Streets, and 120th to 204th St. Many people just use the term “West O” as a catch-all for anything west of the Interstate 680.
+There is no set boundary for West Omaha, but most locals would tell you that it is anything between Harrison and Fort Streets, and 120th to 204th St. Many people just use the term “West O” as a catch-all for anything west of Interstate 680.

-If you go beyond the boundaries above, you may find yourself in Gretna, Bennington, Waterloo, or Papillion; all considered part of Greater Omaha – just not within city limits.
+If you go beyond the boundaries above, you may find yourself in Gretna, Bennington, Waterloo, or Papillion, all considered part of Greater Omaha – just not within city limits.

 Reputation